-use a soap film remover specifically formulated to be effective at doing the job of cleaning DO soap scum and hard mineral deposits, while not negatively interacting with the chemistry of natural stone.
+DO use a soap film remover specifically formulated to be effective at doing the job of cleaning soap scum and hard mineral deposits, while not negatively interacting with the chemistry of natural stone.

-use any mildew stain remover on your polished stone shower stall unless it expressly states DON'T it is safe for natural stone.
+use any mildew stain remover on your polished stone shower stall unless it DON'T expressly states it is safe for natural stone.

-DO clean mildew stains that appear on the grout lines of your shower enclosure with a mildew stain remover that has been formulated to be safe on natural stone, while being very effective at removing mildew and other biological stains.
+clean mildew stains that appear on the grout lines of your shower enclosure DO with a mildew stain remover that has been formulated to be safe on natural stone, while being very effective at removing mildew and other biological stains.